Ehrnrooth family

-The Ehrnrooth family is a Finnish noble family of German origin.
+The Ehrnrooth family is a Swedish and Finnish noble family of German origin.
 It originated from Pomerania, and came to Finland from Livonia around 1600.
-Its status descends from Johan Plagman (1623–1696), who was raised to nobility in 1687.
+Its status descends from Johan Plagman (1623–1696), who was raised to Swedish nobility in 1687.
 The family was registered in the Finnish House of Nobility in 1818.
-Members of the Ehrnrooth family has historically belonged to the Swedish-speaking population of Finland.
+Members of the Ehrnrooth family have historically belonged to the Swedish-speaking population of Finland.

 Many members of the family have been prominent in Finland's business community.